Body armor: Modern armor

 Soldiers use metal or ceramic plates in their bullet resistant vests, providing additional protection from pistol and rifle bullets.
-Metallic components or tightly woven fiber layers can give soft armor resistance to stab and slash attacks from knives and bayonets.
+Metallic components or tightly woven fiber layers can give soft armor resistance to stab and slash attacks from combat knives and knife bayonets.
 Chain mail armored gloves continue to be used by butchers and abattoir workers to prevent cuts and wounds while cutting up carcasses.